-The 7005 and 7015 baths are not provided with a fluid.
+The Model 7008 Bath is not provided with a fluid.
 Various fluids are available from Hart Scientific and other sources.
 Depending on the desired temperature range, any of the following fluids, as well as others, may be used in the bath: